fairdirect/foodrescue-app/README.md

     chown username:username -R /opt/android/sdk/ /opt/android-ndk/
     ```

+3. **Install `CMakeLists.txt.user.template` as a starting point.** This file is provided in the repository as a template for the Qt Creator local project settings file and save you most of the steps listed below.
+To install it, copy it to `CMakeLists.txt.user` before starting Qt Creator:

+    ```
+    cp CMakeLists.txt.user.template CMakeLists.txt.user
+    ```

-3. **Configure Qt Creator for your environment.**
+4. **Configure Qt Creator for your environment.**

     1. Under  "Tools → Options… → Kits → Qt versions", configure the paths of your new Qt installations.

     2. Under "Tools → Options… → Devices → Android", configure the paths to your Android SDK and NDK.

-4. **Make sure there is a kit.** Connect your Android device by USB cable and under "Tools → Options → Kits → Kits" make sure there is an auto-generated kit for this device.
+5. **Make sure there is a kit.** Connect your Android device by USB cable and under "Tools → Options → Kits → Kits" make sure there is an auto-generated kit for this device.

-5. **Configure the project's build configuration.** Open the "Food Rescue App" projects by opening its `CMakeLists.txt`.
+6. **Create the project's build configuration.** Open the "Food Rescue App" projects by opening its `CMakeLists.txt`.
 Then via the left sidebar, go to "Projects → Build & Run" and:

     1. Configure your project for the Qt Creator kit corresponding to your Android device.

     2. Under "Build & Run → [kit name] → Edit build configuration: Release → CMake", set the correct CMake variables needed for the build process, equivalent to the settings made during the command line build process.
 (TODO: How.
 Especially since some of the command line variables could only be set as environment variables, not via a `cmake -D` switch.)

-6. **Build and deploy to Android.**
+7. **Build and deploy to Android.**

     1. In the bottom left of the Qt Creator window, click on the dropdown button to select your build configuration, and select your project's new Android release build configuration.